 But here are the numbers.

-Since some people are suggesting that could be an arbiter here.
+Let's look at the popular vote side, since some people are suggesting that could be an arbiter here.

-Right now, I think, according to if I heard Tony Blankly correctly, she's behind the 700,000 popular votes somewhere in that range.
+Right now, I think, according to, if I heard Tony Blankly correctly, she's behind the 700,000 popular votes somewhere in that range.

-And of the 700,000 give or take, popular votes that she's behind, more than 600,000 of the popular votes that she's behind are from Illinois, which is Obama's state.
+And of the 700,000 give or take popular votes that she's behind, more than 600,000 of the popular votes that she's behind are from Illinois, which is Obama's state.

-Uh the number is 639,109 popular votes that Obama got over Hillary in Illinois.
+The number is 639,109 popular votes that Obama got over Hillary in Illinois.

-Now, of those 600,000 that Obama is ahead of Hillary in Illinois.
+Now, of those 600,000 that Obama is ahead of Hillary in Illinois, more than 400,000 of the 600,000 are from one county, Cook County, Chicago.

-Uh was it Papst Blue Ribbon?
+Was it Paps Blue Ribbon?

-The beard?
+The beer?

 Schlitz.